 Completing an apprenticeship program qualifies graduates to work as journeyperson pipe layers.
 Plumbing companies, municipal water departments, utility companies and pipeline companies are possible employers.

 The U.S. Bureau of Labor Statistics (BLS) projected a 28% increase in the employment of pipe layers from 2012-2022 (www.bls.gov).
 This growth is expected to be driven by the continued increase in the construction industry overall.
-According to the BLS, the median annual salary of pipe layers was $36,280 in May 2013.
+According to the BLS, the mean annual salary of pipe layers was $40,730 in May 2014.

 Certification and Licensing